waynodiablo/Oystercard/boris_bikes.md

 So it passed.
 However, you may have expected it to fail.
 That would have been a reasonable assumption since there's no implementation of the method.
 However, in Ruby a nil value is treated as false if a boolean value is needed.
 Given that a method returns nil if nothing else is returned, an empty method always returns nil.
 So, by writing an empty method, we satisfy the test's expectation that the bike must not be broken.

 Our code is still extremely basic but we're getting somewhere.
 This is a good time to commit the changes.
-Since our repository is not empty anymore, push it to Github (:pill: [Version Control with Git](https://github.com/makersacademy/course/blob/master/pills/git.md)).
+Since our repository is not empty anymore, push it to Github (:pill: [Version Control with Git](https://github.com/makersacademy/course/blob/master/pills/git.md)), and it's also a good time to switch Driver/Navigator Roles!&nbsp;:twisted_rightwards_arrows:

 ### Making the broken? method work properly

 You may feel suspicious that our test suite pass while we don't have much code just yet.
 You're right, we're missing something.
-We're missing more example!
+We're missing more examples!
 Let's write another one to enable the bike to be broken.
 After all, if the bike has both states, fixed and broken, it's fair to assume we'll need a method to break a bike as well.

 ````ruby
 it "should be able to break" do